 Read this book.
 Count your blessings.
 Stop cribbing.
 People have suffered far worse

-Frankl had lost his entire family – his wife, brother and parents – to the horrors of the holocaust.
-The shock caused by such an irreversible loss could drive anyone to the brink of insanity.
-But Frankl came out stronger even surviving his own ordeal.
+Frankl was a victim of the holocaust who had lost his entire family – his wife, brother and parents – to it.
+The immense shock of such an irreversible loss can drive anyone to the brink of insanity.
+But Frankl came out stronger on the other side of the ordeal.

 The Horrors of the Camp

-The first-third of Frankl’s book takes you right inside the hellacious setup of concentration camps.
-He describes his experience at the camps, with a sense of both dread and grit.
+The first-third of the book takes you right inside the hellacious setup of concentration camps.
+Frankl describes his experience at the camps, with a sense of both dread and grit.